mayada96/Retail-Data-Analysis-Powerbi-project/README.md

-Retail Data Analysis
+# Retail Data Analysis

 ## Overview

 This repository offers a comprehensive exploration of retail data, which has been meticulously prepared and analyzed for actionable insights.
 The dataset contains retail data with the following columns:
--	bill: Bill or invoice identifier
+-	`bill`: Bill or invoice identifier
--	merchandise id: Identifier for merchandise
+-	`merchandise id`: Identifier for merchandise
--	product: Product name
+-	`product`: Product name
--	quota (quantity): Quantity of the product in the order
+-	`quota` (quantity): Quantity of the product in the order
--	amount: Amount or price for the product
+-	`amount`: Amount or price for the product
--	customer id: Customer identifier
+-	`customer id`: Customer identifier
--	country: Country of the customers
+-	`country`: Country of the customers

 ## Data Cleansing in SQL